-Tin materials can be divided into: tin foil, tin powder, tin granules (beads, balls), tin profiles (rods, plates, sheets, strips).
+Tin materials can be divided into four categories: tin foil, tin powder, tin granules (beads, balls), and tin profiles (rods, plates, sheets, strips).

-Three allotropes of tin: white tin, grey tin and brittle tin.
+There are three allotropes of tin: white tin, grey tin, and brittle tin.

 From the current production and consumption of tin foil:

-However, in the long run, as tin foil has the advantages and market needs that aluminum foil does not have (such as brightness, non oxidation, non-toxic, corrosion resistance, good resonance performance, etc.), with the continuous improvement of industrial level and quality of life, the production of high-quality, large specification tin foil products has broad market prospects in China.
+However, in the long run, tin foil has advantages and market needs that aluminum foil does not possess, such as brightness, non-oxidizing, non-toxic, corrosion resistance, and good resonance performance.
+With the continuous improvement of industrial level and quality of life, the production of high-quality, large specification tin foil products has broad market prospects in China.

-Tin powder is widely used in electroplating, powder metallurgy structural parts, porous materials, friction materials, metal ceramics, diamond grinding wheels, metal graphite brushes, clutch brake patches, as well as special coatings, flares, rubber, plastics and other organic chemical additives, organic synthetic reducing agents, etc.
+Tin powder finds extensive use in various applications such as electroplating, powder metallurgy structural parts, porous materials, friction materials, metal ceramics, diamond grinding wheels, metal graphite brushes, clutch brake patches, special coatings, flares, rubber, plastics, and other organic chemical additives, and organic synthetic reducing agents.

 Tin particles (beads, balls)

-They are also used as reagents and reducing agents for the determination of arsenic and phosphate, and tin plated products.
+They serve as reagents and reducing agents for the determination of arsenic and phosphate, and also in the production of tin plated products.

 Tin profile (bar, plate, sheet, strip)

-Tin profiles are widely used in welding and electroplating industries in the electronic industry.
+Tin profiles find wide application in the welding and electroplating industries, particularly in the electronic industry.

-They are the largest category of tin imports in China, with an annual import volume of about 10000 tons.
+In China, they represent the largest category of tin imports, with an annual import volume of around 10,000 tons.

-There are many varieties, specifications and models, mainly diamond bars, octagonal bars, star bars, anode plates, and various specifications of round tubes.
+These profiles come in numerous varieties, specifications, and models, such as diamond bars, octagonal bars, star bars, anode plates, and round tubes of varying specifications.

-The price of products is high, and the value added is more than 20% of the price of raw materials.
+The cost of these products is high, and their value addition exceeds 20% of the raw material cost.

 1) Tin rods (rods) are mainly used in two ways: